CumulusNetworks/docs/content/cumulus-linux-53/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 traffic.cos_7.priority_source.8021p = [7]
 ```

+Reload `switchd` with the `sudo systemctl reload switchd.service` command.

 To configure additional settings, such as apply a custom COS profile to specific interfaces, see [Port Groups](#port-groups).

-Restart `switchd` with the `sudo systemctl restart switchd.service` command.

-{{%notice warning%}}
-Restarting the switchd service causes all network ports to reset in addition to resetting the switch hardware configuration.
-{{%/notice%}}

 {{< /tab >}}
 {{< /tabs >}}